Taking Judgment Out of the Equation

 This I want.
 I want it for me, I want it for my family, I want it for my clients, I want it for the world.
 Do you know how immensely powerful life can be when we are capable of exercising that muscle of non-judgment?
 Have you ever had the experience of being in a room of people who love you deeply and the last thing they would ever do is judge you for ANYTHING????
 I have.
 It’s incredible.
 Everyone should have the opportunity for this, and it IS possible.
 One of the avenues is through mindfulness, creating the time and space for awareness in our lives.
 This conscious act of increasing our awareness around something can provide us with insights, and when looking at judgment, we may notice that there are times when we have been harsh with ourselves.
 Should we arrive there, I believe we are receiving an invitation to hold ourselves without judgment and to replace those impulses with kindness and gentleness.
 A commitment to this kind of journey is certainly worth considering for any of us who truly do want to see an enlightened world.
 Thank you, dearest Pema.

-1 thought on “Taking Judgment Out of the Equation
+One thought on “Taking Judgment Out of the Equation

 Leave a Reply